Andy Muschietti: Previously announced projects

 In March 2015, Plan B Entertainment optioned the film rights to Stephen King's short story "The Jaunt" from the Skeleton Crew collection, with Muschietti to direct and Barbara attached as producer.

 In December 2015, it was reported that Muschietti would direct an adaptation of The Witch of Lime Street, about Harry Houdini.

 In September 2017, Deadline reported that Muschietti was attached to a film version of Dracul.

 In December 2017, it was announced that Muschietti was in talks to direct the film adaptation of the sci-fi novel The Electric State by Simon Stålenhag, with the Russo brothers producing alongside Andy and Barbara Muschietti.
 In December 2020, it was announced that the Russos would direct the film, with the Muschiettis serving as executive producers.

 In October 2018, it was announced that Muschietti would direct a Warner Bros. live-action film reboot of Attack on Titan.

 In November 2018, it was announced that Muschietti would develop a new film adaptation of The Time Machine with his sister Barbara.
 Leonardo DiCaprio was attached to produce.

-In August 2019, it was announced that Muschietti would produce a film adaptation of Stephen King’s novel Roadwork, with Pablo Trapero directing.
+In August 2019, it was announced that Muschietti would produce a film adaptation of King’s novel Roadwork, with Pablo Trapero directing.

 In January 2020, it was announced that Muschietti would direct a remake of The Howling for Netflix.

 In April 2021, it was announced that Muschietti would direct an adaptation of The Doubtful Guest, with Andy and Barbara Muschietti producing.
-Kumail Nanjiani and Emily V. Gordon would write the screenplay and be executive producers, while Amblin Entertainment would produce the film as well.
+Kumail Nanjiani and Emily V. Gordon would write the screenplay and also serve as executive producers, while Amblin Entertainment would produce the film as well.

-In July 2021, it was reported that Muschietti develop and direct the pilot for the series adaptation The Final Girl Support Group at HBO Max.
+In July 2021, it was reported that Muschietti would develop and direct the pilot for the series adaptation The Final Girl Support Group at HBO Max.
+In July 2026, Paramount Pictures purchased the rights to turn it into a film instead, with Christopher Landon now directing.
+Muschietti would remain attached as producer.